jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

   (a) the disclosure of the information or of information identifying the person who supplied it, being evaluative material, would breach an express or implied promise—
     (i) which was made to the person who supplied the information; and (ii) which was to the effect that the information or the identity of the person who supplied it or both would be held in confidence; or
-  (b) after consultation undertaken (where practicable) by or on behalf of the department or Minister of the Crown or organisation with a natural person's medical practitioner, the department or Minister of the Crown or organisation is satisfied that—
+  (b) after consultation undertaken (where practicable) by or on behalf of the public service agency or Minister of the Crown or organisation with a natural person’s medical practitioner, the department (for itself and for a departmental agency hosted by it or an interdepartmental executive board serviced by it) or interdepartmental venture or Minister of the Crown or organisation is satisfied that—
     (i) the information relates to that person; and (ii) the disclosure of the information (being information that relates to the physical or mental health of the person making the request under this section) would be likely to prejudice the physical or mental health of that person; or
   (c) in the case of a natural person under the age of 16, the disclosure of that information would be contrary to that person's interests; or